Explore the different types of vocations

 Secular institutes are a form of consecrated life in which members live a life of celibate chastity, poverty, and obedience through the witness of their lives and their apostolic activity wherever they are employed.
 Usually members do not live in community, though in some cases they may.

 According to church law, consecrated virgins are “. . . consecrated to God, mystically espoused to Christ, and dedicated to the service of the church. . . .”
 A woman is admitted to consecration by her local bishop, who determines the conditions under which she lives her life of perpetual virginity.
 Candidates for consecration must be women who have never been married, had children, or lived in open violation of chastity.
-Once consecrated, a woman is closely bonded to her diocese and its bishop and supports the diocesan clergy through prayer and sacrifice.
+Once consecrated, a woman is closely connected to her diocese, the bishop, and her sisters in the vocation.
 A diocese does not take on financial responsibility for a consecrated virgin.
-More information is available from the United States Association of Consecrated Virgins, consecratedvirgins.org.
+More information is available from the United States Association of Consecrated Virgins, consecratedvirgins.org and at and at the Vatican website at this shortened URL: bit.ly/3EEyJL1 .

 Lay ecclesial movements